 - Build the Sauce: Add the Maggi seasoning, oyster sauce, fish sauce, and sugar to the pan with the garlic.
 Stir to combine and cook for another 30 seconds.

-- Cheese Time!
-Add the grated Parmesan cheese and reserved pasta water to the pan.
+- Add Parmesan and finish: Add the grated Parmesan cheese and reserved pasta water to the pan.
 Toss everything together until the cheese melts and a creamy sauce forms.
 If the mixture seems dry, add a little more pasta water, a tablespoon at a time, until you reach your desired consistency.

 - Season & Serve: Season with salt and freshly ground black pepper to your taste.
 Garnish with sliced green onions and serve immediately.